Internships: The Demetrios G. Papademetriou Young Scholars Program

-- Provide administrative support to MPI on migration-related events
+- Providing administrative support for events

-Craft digital campaigns and graphics
+- Crafting digital campaigns and visuals

-Assist in the dissemination of MPI publications
+- Assisting in the dissemination of publications

-Edit multimedia audio and video
+- Editing audio and video

-Research potential authors and topics
+- Researching potential authors and topics

-The MPI internship program lasts for four months and is divided into three cycles over the course of the year.
+The internship program lasts for four months and is divided into three cycles over the course of the year.
 There is some flexibility in internship start and end dates, but the Spring internship cycle generally runs from January through April, the Summer cycle from May through August, and the Fall semester from September through December.

 Interested applicants should send to [email protected] the following materials:

---The approximate dates you are available to start and finish
+-The approximate dates you are available to start and finish

---Whether you are available to intern full- or part-time
+-Whether you are available full- or part-time

-- A telephone number where you can be reached.
+-A telephone number where you can be reached.